-- (1) An employer in relation to an Additional Obligation Industry Work Premises (except for retail facilities) must: - (a) have a personal protective equipment training plan in place as soon as reasonably practicable after 11 August 2020 that: - (i) is consistent with best practice training plans; and - (ii) is provided to workers in multiple formats (for example, infographics and text); and - (iii) is accessible for multilingual workers;

-Note: use of pre-existing materials and other guidance is acceptable.

-- (b) have a cleaning log on display in all shared workplaces and publicly accessible areas which sets out: - (i) the dates, times and frequency with which the relevant area has been cleaned, including frequently touched surfaces, toilets and handrails; and - (ii) shifts or other relevant worker group changes (where applicable) to show that relevant areas have been cleaned in between shift changes; - (c) require workers to declare in writing at the start of each shift but before entering a Work Premises that the worker: - (i) is free of 2019-nCoV related symptoms; - (ii) has not been in contact with a confirmed case; and - (iii) has not been directed to self-isolate or self-quarantine by an Authorised Officer. - (2) Workers must not attend a Work Premises if they have been tested for 2019-nCoV because they are symptomatic whilst awaiting the result of that test or while their symptoms persist. - (3) An employer in relation to an Additional Obligation Industry Work Premises (except for retail facilities and construction sites (noting these industries are still subject to obligations under the Workplace Directions (No. 6))) must increase the regularity of comprehensive cleaning by ensuring all areas where workers are working are cleaned at least daily.
+- (1) An employer in relation to an Additional Obligation Industry Work Premises (except for retail facilities) must: - (a) have a personal protective equipment training plan in place as soon as reasonably practicable after 11 August 2020 that: - (i) is consistent with best practice training plans; and - (ii) is provided to workers in multiple formats (for example, infographics and text); and - (iii) is accessible for multilingual workers; and Note: use of pre-existing materials and other guidance is acceptable. - (b) have a cleaning log on display in all shared workplaces and publicly accessible areas which sets out: - the dates, times and frequency with which the relevant area has been cleaned, including (but not limited to) frequently touched surfaces, toilets and handrails; and - (ii) shifts or other relevant worker group changes (where applicable) to show that relevant areas have been cleaned in between shift changes; - (c) require workers to declare in writing at the start of each shift but before entering a Work Premises that the worker: - (i) is free of 2019-nCoV Symptoms; and - (ii) has not been in contact with a confirmed case; and - (iii) has not been required to self-isolate or self-quarantine in accordance with the Diagnosed Persons and Close Contacts Directions (No. 12). - (2) Workers must not attend a Work Premises if they have been tested for 2019-nCoV because they are symptomatic whilst awaiting the result of that test or while their symptoms persist. - (3) An employer in relation to an Additional Obligation Industry Work Premises (except for retail facilities and construction sites (noting these industries are still subject to obligations under the Workplace Directions (No. 7))) must increase the regularity of comprehensive cleaning by ensuring all areas where workers are working are cleaned at least daily.

-Additional health screening for abattoirs and meat processing facilities, poultry processing facilities, seafood processing facilities and supermarkets
+Additional health screening for abattoirs and meat processing facilities, poultry processing facilities, seafood processing facilities, supermarket Work Premises and chilled distribution facilities